feiskyer/mcp-kubernetes-server/README.md

-  --disable-helm        Disable helm command execution --disable-write       Disable write operations --disable-delete      Disable delete operations --transport {stdio,sse}
+  --disable-helm        Disable helm command execution --disable-write       Disable write operations --disable-delete      Disable delete operations --transport {stdio,sse,streamable-http}
-                        Transport mechanism to use (stdio or sse) --port PORT           Port to use for the server (only used with sse transport)
+                        Transport mechanism to use (stdio or sse or streamable-http) --host HOST           Host to use for sse or streamable-http server --port PORT           Port to use for sse or streamable-http server
 ```

 </details>